 Restoring the Chipped Tooth

-The tooth must be examined thoroughly to determine whether or not the damage extends to the tooth nerve center.
+Before the chipped tooth repair, the tooth must be examined thoroughly to determine whether or not the damage extends to the tooth nerve center.
 This is important, because exposure of the nerve or pulp may require root canal therapy in order to save the tooth from extraction.
 If the pulp of the tooth has been exposed, germs can get into the area and cause an infection.
 This exposure can also cause a great amount of discomfort or pain, if not treated promptly.